|

-Father James Coyle.
+of Father James E. Coyle

-Our National
+Our National Flag

-dare, to say we love not thee,
+Do they dare, do they dare, to say we love not thee,

 That we love thee not Old Glory, that floats above the free.

-To the glorious Church Christ founded, and the Red, White
+To the glorious Church Christ founded, and the Red, White and Blue.

-Pontiff may ask us to betray
+They say the Roman Pontiff may ask us to betray

-The glorious flag of Freedom s land, and we must needs obey.
+The glorious flag of Freedom’s land, and we must needs obey.

 We must haul down at his behest, and in the mire must drag

-The folds of dear Old Glory, our nation s glorious flag.
+The folds of dear Old Glory, our nation’s glorious flag.

-lie and know it, the base and bigot crew
+Oh, they lie, they lie and know it, the base and bigot crew

 Who say such things do basely lie.
-They know that we are
+They know that we are true.

-They know full well, that all the years that saw Old Glory
+They know full well, that all the years that saw Old Glory wave

-Saw sons of Mother Church stand staunch, the bravest of the
+Saw sons of Mother Church stand staunch, the bravest of the brave.

-Again we swear if called to fight, we ll gladly, proudly go
+Again we swear if called to fight, we’ll gladly, proudly go

-To man your ships and serve your gun's gainst any foreign
+To man your ships and serve your gun’s gainst any foreign foe.

-Church will bless the guns and swords of ours,
+We’ll go, and Holy Church will bless the guns and swords of ours,

 We use to bring destruction dire' gainst any hostile powers.